sta210-fa20/website/content/syllabus/index.md

 </center>

-### Late Work
+### Late work + extensions

-You will have a 24 hour grace period after the due date of homework and lab assignments to turn them in with no penalty.
-I recommend using this policy as little as possible, but they are there to provide some relief and to accommodate multiple time zones.
-After the grace period, there is a 20% penalty for each day the assignment is late.
+The due dates for assignments are there to help you keep up with the course material and to ensure the teaching team can provide feedback within a timely manner.
+We understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
+Note that the lowest homework and lab assignment will be dropped and the lowest quiz grade will be down-weighted to accoommdate such cirumstances.

+**Late work policy**
+- Homework and labs may be submitted up to 3 days late with a 5% penalty each day.
+- There is no late work accepted for application exercises or quizzes.
+- The late work policy for the project will be provided with the project instructions.

+**Waiver for extenuating circumstances**

-If there are extenuating circumstances that prevent you from completing an assignment by the stated due date, please let Professor Tackett know as soon as possible.
+If there are circumstances that prevent you from completing a lab or homework assignment by the stated due date, please email Professor Tackett before the deadline, to waive the late penalty.
+In your email, you only need to request the waiver; you do not need to provide explanation.
+This waiver may only be used once, so only use it for a truly extenuating circumstance.

-**Late work will not be accepted for the quizzes or the final project**
+If there are circumstnaces that are having a longer-term impact on your academic performance, please notify your academic dean.

 ### Regrade Requests